PlaceOS/docs/README.md

 Relative priority against other documents within the same directory for ordering in navigation.
 Ordered documents will appears first, followed by others sorted alphabetically on `id`.

+#### `sidebar_hide`
+Flag for publishing a document as unlisted.
+Document contents will publish for direct access, but will not appear within sidebar navigation.
+`false` by default.

 #### `sidebar_categroy_label`
 Label to use for the folder within sidebar navigation.
 Defaults to the directory name.